TRaSH-Guides/Guides/docs/Plex/Tips/Plex-tips.md

 # Plex Tips

-So, what are the best Plex settings ?
+So, what are the best Plex Media Server settings ?

 This is something that can't be really answered because it depends on the use case and your personal preference.